Nephatiu/Ncoin-Wallet/README.md

 **2. Set symbolic link to coin sources at the same level as `src`.
 For example:**

-ln -s ../Ncoin Ncoin
+ln -s ../Ncoin cryptonote

 **-.
 Alternative way is to create git submodule:**

-git submodule add https://github.com/Nephatiu/Ncoin Ncoin
+git submodule add https://github.com/Nephatiu/Ncoin cryptonote

 Replace URL with git remote repository of your coin.